marcsello/blog/posts/extending-wiremod/content.md

 It has its own coding language that implements various functionality that lets you read and manipulate those inputs, and control those outputs.
 But it does not stop just there, it has many other neat features like manipulating the physical world, spawning or breaking props, accessing the chat, etc.

+**Note:** _When I started working on this project, I wasn't yet aware of the [new events thing](https://github.com/wiremod/wire/wiki/Expression-2-Events) in Expression 2, so everything presented here might be a little old-fashioned, but still relevant._

 Although it's capabilities to communicate with the outside word is pretty limited.
 It does implement one "extension" that restlessly tickles my fancy: **It's ability to make HTTP requests to the outside world.**
 See where this is going?